Shivansh2407/AWS-Machine-Learning-Foundations-Scholarship/Eligibility for Phase 2 Guide.md

 * How fast you finish the course or the assessment quiz will have no bearing whatsoever to your eligibility
 * Participation in the AWS Slack Community does not increase your chances to be picked for Phase 2

+### Results to be announced by the OCTOBER 21, 2021
+    *AWS Machine Learning Engineer Scholarship Program Scholarship winners to be announced.

 ### Online assessment quiz additional information
 * The quiz can only be taken ONCE